aditya9729/Speech_translator_english_hindi/README.md

 ### Running the docker container
   * First and foremost please use the following command and record your voice to be translated.
 Your voice should be recorded as soon as it says recording..
-  * It will be saved as a input.wav file in the input folder.
+  * It will be saved as a input.wav file in the static directory.

   * Command to get recording:
      ```